GSA/open311-simple-crm/documentation/INSTALL.md

 ### Change the administrator password

-Log into FMS-endpoint by clicking on __Main site__.
-You can't access the FMS-endpoint (except the root page) unless you're logged in, so you'll be redirected to the login page.
+Log into Open311 Simple CRM by clicking on __Main site__.
+You can't access the Open311 Simple CRM (except the root page) unless you're logged in, so you'll be redirected to the login page.
 Login as admin:

   * username: `admin@example.com` (unless you've just changed it as above!)